swaxi/SGTool/README.md

 ## Wavelets
 **BSDWorms**
-Use wavelet transforms to build multilevel "worms", saves out a single csv file of points (for use in 3D visualisation), and optionally a shapefile (for use in QGIS)
+Use wavelet transforms to build multilevel "worms", saves out a single csv file of points (for use in 3D visualisation), and optionally a shapefile (for use in QGIS).
+Code from Frank Horowitz's bsdwormer  https://bitbucket.org/fghorow/bsdwormer/

 **WTMM**
 Use wavelet transforms to build multilevel analysis (Wavelet Transform Modulus Maxima) along a selected linestring (polyline) profile extracted from grid or for imported XYZ data.